Azure/azure-sdk-for-net/sdk/cdn/Azure.ResourceManager.Cdn/samples/Sample2_ManagingAfdRules.md

 {
     Order = 1
 };
-input3.Conditions.Add(new DeliveryRuleRequestUriCondition(new RequestUriMatchConditionParameters(RequestUriMatchConditionParametersOdataType.MicrosoftAzureCdnModelsDeliveryRuleRequestUriConditionParameters, RequestUriOperator.Any)));
+input3.Conditions.Add(new DeliveryRuleRequestUriCondition(new RequestUriMatchConditionParameters(RequestUriMatchConditionParametersTypeName.DeliveryRuleRequestUriConditionParameters, RequestUriOperator.Any)));
-input3.Actions.Add(new DeliveryRuleCacheExpirationAction(new CacheExpirationActionParameters(CacheExpirationActionParametersOdataType.MicrosoftAzureCdnModelsDeliveryRuleCacheExpirationActionParameters, CacheBehavior.Override, CacheType.All)
+input3.Actions.Add(new DeliveryRuleCacheExpirationAction(new CacheExpirationActionParameters(CacheExpirationActionParametersTypeName.DeliveryRuleCacheExpirationActionParameters, CacheBehavior.Override, CacheType.All)
 {
     CacheDuration = "00:00:20"
 }));